 Ed Leaders Pittsburgh brings together superintendents from some of the region’s most under-resourced districts to discuss these challenges, share strategies, and create action plans for addressing them.

 The Consortium plays a unique role for this network as catalyst, broker, convener, and coach.
 It’s the “glue” that holds the group together, organizing and facilitating their discussions and providing them with opportunities–for partnerships, professional development, and other resources–that they couldn’t access as efficiently or effectively on their own.
+Due to COVID-19, their meetings with us during 2020-2021 will be virtual.

 Open to districts serving communities with high rates of poverty and/or large populations of students from low-income families